 Add more charms.

 Want more accessories?
 Go for it!
 With this style the more the merrier.
-Plus, if you’re wearing it for a long time, why not refresh the style with new accessories.
-You can use hair charms with hooks and attached them to your locs or use a hairpin to secure them in.
+Plus, if you’re wearing it for a long time, why not refresh the style with new accessories?
+You can use hair charms with hooks and attach them to your locs or use a hairpin to secure them.

-Thinking about trying out faux locs?
+Thinking about trying out faux dreads?
 Be sure to snap a photo a tag us @AllThingsHairUS!
 Also for more protective hair styling inspiration, subscribe to our newsletter below.

 5 Minutes with Afika James: From Locs to Loose Natural Hair